-A great idea for summer fun is a staycation, a vacation in your own hometown or close to your hometown.
+A great idea for family fun is a staycation, a vacation in your own hometown or close to your hometown.
 Staycations are vacations without much travel, but they are still a lot of fun and will lead to many family memories.
 Since many of us are looking for fun and outdoor activities that are close to home, planning a staycation is the perfect solution.
 Here in Florida we are surrounded by beautiful water and beaches for miles and miles.
-Here in Tampa Bay, we are lucky enough to home to some of the most beautiful beaches in America, so it only makes sense to consider a staycation in an area to take advantage of them,
+Here in Tampa Bay, we are lucky enough to home to some of the most beautiful beaches in America, so it only makes sense to consider a staycation in an area to take advantage of them.

 Here are simple steps you need to follow to have the perfect family staycation: